Here’s How to Set a Beautiful Thanksgiving Table on a Budget

 Greenery: Go Outside (and Go Glam)

-You can find inexpensive greenery and flowers at the grocery store, and we'll come back to that.
-But for an even less expensive option, go outside and stroll through your neighborhood, gathering leaves and branches with fall foliage for your table.
+You can find inexpensive greenery and flowers at the grocery store (we’ll come back to that), but for an even less expensive option, go outside and stroll through your neighborhood, gathering leaves and branches with fall foliage for your table.

-Chelsea gilded a few pine cones and baby pumpkins too, to dress them up in a little bit of gold paint.
+Chelsea gilded a few pine cones and baby pumpkins with a little bit of gold paint.
 This adds just a bit of sparkle, thanks to your craft cabinet.

 Skip the Tablecloth